top of page

 You might be wondering—why does it take so long?
 Here are a few reasons:

-Limited Resources: The Michigan Supreme Court deals with a limited number of cases each year, and they take their time to ensure that each one is carefully considered.
+The Michigan Supreme Court hears a limited number of cases each year and takes the time necessary to ensure each one is carefully considered.

 Is There Any Way to Speed Up the Process?